MicrosoftDocs/msteams-docs/msteams-platform/publishing/office-store-checklist.md

 ## Submission extras for bots

 Bots in Microsoft Teams must be created using Bot Framework.
-(See [Create a bot](~/concepts/bots/bots-create) for instructions.)
-Use your Use your 96&times;96 color icon for your bot's icon in Bot Framework.
+See [Create a bot](~/concepts/bots/bots-create) for instructions.
+Use your 96&times;96 color icon for your bot's icon in Bot Framework.